Admitted Serial Killer — Caught After Surviving Victim Called 911 — Convicted of Murdering 2 Women

 During the call, the woman said that she had been tied up but managed to free herself and make the call from her captor’s phone while he slept.

-Grate had faced 23 charges in the case but last week pleaded guilty to 15 of the lesser counts, including robbery, rape and abuse of corpse, PEOPLE confirms.
-He faces up to 74 years on those charges.
+Grate had faced 23 charges in the case but last week pleaded guilty to 15 of the lesser counts, including robbery, rape and abuse of a corpse, PEOPLE confirms.
+He faces up to 74 years in prison on those charges.

 On Monday, Grate was convicted on the remaining charges, the most serious being the aggravated murders of Griffith, 29, and Stanley, 43.